docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 [Traefik](https://github.com/containous/traefik) is an open-source Edge Router which handles ACME protocol using [lego](https://github.com/go-acme/lego).

-Traefik can request certificates for domains trougth the ACME protocol (see [Traefik's documentation about its ACME negotiation & storage mechanism](https://docs.traefik.io/https/acme/)).
+Traefik can request certificates for domains through the ACME protocol (see [Traefik's documentation about its ACME negotiation & storage mechanism](https://docs.traefik.io/https/acme/)).
 Traefik's router will take care of renewals, challenge negotiations, etc.

-If you are using Traefik, you might want to push your Traefik-managed certificates to the *mailserver* container, in order to reuse them.
+If you are using Traefik, you might want to _push_ your Traefik-managed certificates to the mailserver container, in order to reuse them.
 Not an easy task, but fortunately, [youtous/mailserver-traefik](https://github.com/youtous/docker-mailserver-traefik) is a certificate renewal service for docker-mailserver.

-Depending of your Traefik configuration, certificates may be stored using a *file* or a *KV Store (consul, etcd...)
+Depending of your Traefik configuration, certificates may be stored using a file or a KV Store (consul, etcd...)
 Either way, certificates will be renewed by Traefik, then automatically pushed to the mailserver thanks to the cert-renewer service.
 Finally, dovecot and postfix will be restarted.

 Documentation: https://github.com/youtous/docker-mailserver-traefik